apple/swift-embedded-examples/pico2-neopixel/README.md

 ## Configuring

 This example uses the hard coded constant `LED_PIN` in `Application.swift` to select the GPIO pin used to drive the attached Neopixel RGB LED.
-If you are using the "SparkFun Pro Micro - RP2350" no configuration is necessary, if you are using a different board you will likely need to adjust this constant to pin used to drive the LED in your setup.
+If you are using the "SparkFun Pro Micro - RP2350" no configuration is necessary, if you are using a different board you will need to adjust this constant to the pin used to drive your LED.

 Example diff: